 Tony Spencer and Ian Fairchild (right) are leading a multi-disciplinary team looking at the details of the sedimentology and geochronology of the Port Askaig Formation on Islay and the Garvellach Islands.
-Their latest results are due to be incorporated into a special edition of ‘Precambrian Research’
+Two recent key papers on Islay and the Garvellachs have been incorporated into a special edition of ‘Precambrian Research’ in 2018 – ‘Desecent into the Cryogenian’.

 Alasdair Skelton (left) and his colleagues at Stockholm University are specialists in metamorphism and fluid flow – and they have been using isotopes of hydrogen, oxygen and carbon to try and understand what effects metamorphic fluids may have on the observed chemical signature of ‘Snowball Earth’.